dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “It’s not funny!
 Answer me, Marlon,” I demanded.

 He looked me in the eyes for a moment then said, “I’m still just your sidekick, Truman.
-It’s always gonna be about you,” He shrugged.
+It’s always gonna be about you.”
+He shrugged.
 “I do what you do.”

 I looked back and forth between them for a moment.